PieroFriedrich/To-do-List/README.md

-#  To make it easier for us, I just decided to add this readme with some instructions, but if anyone has doubts just text me in the group chat.
-This is how to clone and set up the environment.
-I would also watch the tutorials I’ve sent in the group, so it is easier to understand how the Django works.
+# Set-up Instructions

-## 1: Install python if you don’t have it installed already
+## 1: Install python
+(if you don’t have it installed already) at [python official website](https://www.python.org/downloads/)

 ## 2: Install pipenv

-This will allow you to set up a virtual environment with the packages included already (that’s what I have understood when watching the tutorials about it)
+This will allow you to set up a virtual environment with the included packages.

 ```
 pip install pipenv